lekan20/Rails-Bodega/README.md

 * Sign up, login if you already have an account, or login/sign up with your facebook login

-* Click see purchases
+* Click see items

-* Click Pick Up Purchase Name to buy
+* Click View Item to "buy"

 * Hit Purchase

 # Contributions

-Bug reports and pull requests are welcome on GitHub at https://github.com/yosayon/gatsby_designs.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/lekan20/Rails-Bodega/ This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 # License